-- Little understanding of the data that leads to reluctance of developing campaigns and presenting them.
+- Little understanding of the data that leads to the reluctance of developing campaigns and presenting them.

-- A tendency to be too data focused—data is an important part of an effective recap, but it should not be the only component.
+- A tendency to be to data-focused—data is an important part of an effective recap, but it should not be the only component.
 The best recaps have a nice blend of what and why.

 5-Step Campaign Recap Template